 Pick a Research topic

-- Pick a person/topic that interests you and meets the criteria of the assignment
+- Pick a person or topic that interests you and meets the criteria of the assignment

 - Need extra help?
 Click on Choosing an essay topic

 - Help with Developing strong research questions

 Do an initial search on Wikipedia for background knowledge